ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 When designing a distributed system, you need to decide which of these qualities is of the greatest importance to you, and then build the system to provide you with the correct balance.
 In Amazon's case as an online retailer, fast response times are of higher priority than the occasional lost item, so availability is prioritised over consistency.

 So, systems are designed along a spectrum with availability at one end and consistency at the other.
 Notice however, that partition tolerance is not shown on this spectrum.
-This is because this is a nastier type of fault and is much harder to tolerate.
+This is because it is a nastier type of fault and is much harder to tolerate.

 ![Consistency/Availability Trade-off 3](./img/L17%20Tradeoff%203.png)